rushimok73/AWS-SAA-C03-Notes/README.md

 Access to a queue is based on identity policies or a queue policy.
 Queue policies only can allow access from an outside account.
 This is a resource policy.

+**Delay Queues**
+Allow postponing delivery to consumers
+Delay queues don't make a message visible on the queue until a certain delay period.
+This can be useful if you need to have some grace period before processing etc.

+**Dead Letter Queues**
+If a message keeps reappearing on the queue (deletion didn't happen by the client) then that message is redirected to a dead letter queue, where additional diagnostics can be performed.

 ### 1.13.9.
 Kinesis

 - Scalable streaming service.
 It is designed to inject data from